 KIERA LYONS

-Kiera Lyons is an antidote to the endless stream of sameness we hear from singers today.
-She is the voice of her generation’s future, not its past.
-Digging deeper than the plastic party pop blanketing the airwaves and streamers, her lyrics grapple with our youth’s bitter burden: a world of decay, anxiety and depression, of alienation, heartbreak and longing at the core of Gen Z’s struggle.
+The voice of her generation’s future, not its past, she digs deeper than the plastic party pop blanketing the airwaves and streamers.
+Her lyrics grapple with our youth’s bitter burden: the world of decay, alienation, heartbreak, and longing at the core of Gen Z’s struggle.
 Her raw, unapologetic vocal performances capture the authentic spirit of her peers, while offering a powerful insight into their experience for others.

 Kiera’s passion for weaving music, lyrics, performance, and visuals into an indelible emotional journey takes center stage in these official videos.
-Also, take a look at select covers in which Kiera puts her unique spin to create unexpected renditions.
+Also, take a look at clips of Kiera performing her music live, as well select covers upon which she puts her unique spin to create unexpected renditions.

 MUSIC

-Listen to Kiera’s latest release, “Hiraeth,” and more.
+Listen to Kiera’s latest release, “Divine,” and more.

 Hurry Back – Kiera Lyons (reviewed by Dave Franklin)